googleapis/google-auth-library-python/docs/user-guide.rst

 +++++++++++++++++++++++++++++++++

 A service account private key file can be used to obtain credentials for a service account.
+But it is **not recommended** to download a service account key.
+If you do need to use service accounts, you can do this instead:

+* **local development**: Use :ref:`Impersonated Credentials<impersonation>` with source credential as User Account
+* **google cloud production environment**: Use :ref:`Attached Service Account<MDS>`.
+* **non-google cloud production environment**: Use :ref:`Workload Identity Federation<wlif>`.

-You can create a private key using the `Credentials page of the Google Cloud Console`_.
+If none of the above alternatives work for you, wou can create a private key using the `Credentials page of the Google Cloud Console`_.
 Once you have a private key you can either obtain credentials one of three ways: